grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Go down to navigation and start tracking them from their pings.
 We'll move when they are furthest from us."

 "OK."
 Hemi moved down to the navigation table.
-For the next 15 minutes every time he heard a ping from the _Grackle_ he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
+For the next fifteen minutes, every time he heard a ping from the _Grackle_, he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
 Some of his dots were wildly off in random directions because the deep scattering layer was interfering with the ranging equipment.
 But the _Grackle_ sent out so many active pings that Hemi was able to chart an accurate course of their movement.
-It was a circle that began where the _Prospect_ had dropped through the deep scattering layer, and turned in a miles-long arc away from that point.
+It was a circle that began where the _Prospect_ had dropped through the deep scattering layer and turned in a miles-long arc away from that point.

-"Percy," Hemi called up to the control room as the latest ping showed their pursuers at nearly five nautical miles away, "it looks like they are at the apogee of their search arc.
+"Percy," Hemi called up to the control room as the latest ping showed their pursuers at nearly five nautical miles away.
+"It looks like they are at the apogee of their search arc.
 Now might be a good time to move."

 [//]: # (### They run under the scattering layer)

-"Thanks Hemi.
+"Thanks, Hemi.
 Keep plotting them.
 Can you also give me a random course in some direction away from them?
 True fuckin' random, if you can."

 "One moment."
 Hemi pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
 Hemi looked at the chart and estimated about a dozen possible directions they could move that would take them away from the _Grackle_.
 Then he used the book to select a random number which he transposed into one of his dozen courses.
-"Here's a true random bearing Sylvia: 163 degrees."
+"Here's a true random bearing, Sylvia: 163 degrees."

-"OK Bastian, make it three knots, come about to 1-6-3."
+"OK, Bastian, make it three knots, come about to 1-6-3."

 Bastian shifted the throttle slightly forward and the speed needle raised slowly off its zero pin.
 He turned the rudder wheel and the boat leaned slightly into the turn.

-"Keep her fuckin' level Gregory --- we're too deep to make any mistakes," said Percy.
+"Keep her fuckin' level, Gregory --- we're too deep to make any mistakes," said Percy.

 Gregory gave a gentle nudge to the bow plane control wheel so the boat would come up just a hair with the new forward momentum on it.

 They cruised slowly and silently away from the spot where they had crossed the deep scattering layer.
 The pings from the sub with the ram quickly became more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the _Grackle_'s motors any more.

-Percy stood directly behind Gregory, carefully double checking his every move to make sure they did not accidentally sink below the boat's crush depth.
+Percy stood directly behind Gregory, carefully double-checking his every move to make sure they did not accidentally sink below the boat's crush depth.
 After an hour, she personally relieved Gregory in the dive plane control seat and sent him to his rack for a break.

 At three knots the _Prospect_'s motor made just enough noise that with the right filters in place on sonar, Hemi could hear the echo of the _Prospect_ off the deep scattering layer above them.
 He showed Cassandra what to listen for, and pretty soon she could give a rough estimate of their depth below the mass of fish.
 It stayed above them for more than two hours, but then Cassandra told Percy she could hear it coming slowly down on top of them --- the fish were beginning their daily vertical migration back down the water column to the safety of the deep, far below the capabilities of the _Prospect_.

 [//]: # (dawn: day 4, run to Stilt City)
 At the depth they were cruising at, the boat continually let out long moans as the steel of the hull flexed under the weight of the water and stresses of movement.
 The sounds had a visceral impact on Captain Percy, as if her child were suffering.
 So it was with a sense of relief that they passed back through the mass of fish as the school descended.
-Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so Percy adjusted the bow planes and the _Prospect_ rose to a much more comfortable 200 meters of depth.
+Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so Percy adjusted the bow planes and the _Prospect_ rose to a much more comfortable two hundred meters of depth.

 When Gregory came back from his break, Percy stepped down the ladder to the sonar compartment and joined Hemi at the navigation table.